ProvoYsa2/Docs/procedures.md

 ---
 Church policy is expressed in the [General Handbook](https://www.churchofjesuschrist.org/study/manual/general-handbook?lang=eng).
 These procedures are summaries on how the policies are applied in the Provo YSA 2nd Stake.
 When in doubt, consult the handbook.

+## General Notes

+When meeting with an individual to give them a call, it's important to discuss with them the responsibilities of the calling so that they know what they are agreeing to.
+Before the interview, it may be valuable to read the description of the calling and responsibilities in the [General Handbook](https://www.churchofjesuschrist.org/study/manual/general-handbook?lang=eng).

 ## Calling Ward Clerks and Ward Executive Secretaries

 1. The **bishop** selects the candidate and recommends him to the high councilor assigned to the ward.